-Michael Melvin, Director of Safeguarding, on career opportunities in the People Directorate:
+Michael Melvin, Director of Adult Safeguarding, on career opportunities in the Adult Social Care and Integration Directorate:

 In York we recognise that that our workforce is our biggest asset.
 Our valued staff are critical to making a difference and achieving our ambitious plans for improving outcomes for adults, children and their families in York.